bahmutov/cypress-workflows/README.md

 ## Example

-Check out the source code, install and cache dependencies, and run all Cypress specs using the following workflow
+Check out the source code, install and cache dependencies, and run all Cypress specs using the following workflow, store the `cypress/screenshots`, `cypress/videos`, and `cypress/results` artifacts.

 ```yml
 name: ci